ckoraka/icsc-Intro-to-accel-comp/README.md

 ./matrix_multiplication
 ```
 **Lets try and answer some questions :**
-- Compare the time it takes to perform the matrix multiplication on the CPU and the GPU
+- Compare the time it takes to perform the matrix multiplication on the CPU and the GPU.
+  - What do you observe?
 - Try changing the size of the matrix by mutiplying *DSIZE* by 2,4, and 8.
   - What do you observe now?
 How does the CPU and GPU time scale?

 If you get stuck you can take a look at the *matrix_multiplication.cu* script in the *solutions* directory.